avisheksharmacoder/GeminiChatAndNotes/README.md

 2. Tabbed pages = Available
 3. Integrate PDF download = Not Available yet
 4. Integrate ORM for Reports = Not Available yet
-5. Integrate Sqlite DB = Not Available yet
-6. Download Chats as PDF = Not Available yet
+5. Download Chats as PDF = Not Available yet